 In order to back up Salesforce, you have to have access to the Salesforce API.
 See the list of supported licenses:

-It is also important that you use a user account with permissions to access all the data on your Salesforce agent.
+You must have a Salesforce System Administrator user account to use when creating a connector.
+Only this user has the permissions needed to access all the data on your Salesforce agent.

 Note: We cannot redirect you to https://test.salesforce.com/.
 Accordingly, we cannot back up files found in Salesforce Sandboxes.

 4. On the Salesforce sign-in page, sign in with your Salesforce System Admin user account credentials.

 5. Read through the permissions needed by Keepit, and select Allow.

 Note: You will only be asked for permissions the first time you create a connector.
 After that, Keepit retains the permissions it needs.

 6. Configure your connector.